 - I dream of and can't ever probably afford: Happy Camper from California makes a great tiny RV that you can get with nothing or just beds, etc. Expensive, but this is what I wish other's would do more of! and the strange and expensive adventure Cricket camper.

-- Simple, no need for airconditioning, heating, toilets, shower, refreiderators, or lots of plastic.
+- Simple, no need for air conditioning, heating, toilets, shower, refrigerators, or lots of plastic.
 We're campers who just want to get off the ground.

 - Small enough for our 2009 Subaru Forester to pull, so about 1500 lbs.